approov/quickstart-android-java-okhttp/SECRETS-PROTECTION.md

 # Secrets Protection
 You should use this option if you wish to protect app secrets, including API keys.
-Rather than build secrets into an app where they might be reverse engineered, they are only provided at runtime by Approov for apps that pass attestation.
+Rather than build secrets into an app, where they might be reverse engineered, they are only provided at runtime by Approov for apps that pass attestation.
 This substantially improves your protection and prevents these secrets being abused by attackers.

 These additional steps require access to the [Approov CLI](https://approov.io/docs/latest/approov-cli-tool-reference/), please follow the [Installation](https://approov.io/docs/latest/approov-installation/) instructions.